ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 tags: git, writing
 ---

 I'll confess right up front that I've never written a novel.
 I tried once during my senior year of high school for NaNoWriMo[^1] but it didn't turn out very well.
 What I *have* written a lot of is software.
-I write loads of code.
 If I took all the code I wrote for just *one* of my larger projects, I'd end up with a small book.
-I write some code basically every day.

 So while I'm not so talented at composing prose, I've worked hard to be able to *manage* the large volume of stuff that I do write in a useful manner.
 One of the tools I use is [Git](https://git-scm.com).
 Git was initially developed to be useful for programmers, but it has turned out to be a tool that can be useful for writers, artists, composers—anyone who uses a computer to create long-lived projects.